Embedded journalism: Military control

 The first journalist to run afoul of U.S. military rules in Iraq was freelancer Philip Smucker, travelling on assignment for The Christian Science Monitor with the 1st Marine Division.
 Smucker was not officially embedded, but all reporters in the theater of war were deemed subject to Pentagon oversight.
 On March 26, 2003, during an interview with CNN, Smucker disclosed the location of a Marine unit, as he'd also done during an interview with NPR.
 He was thereafter expelled.

-Just four days later, Fox News Channel correspondent Geraldo Rivera similarly broadcast details from Iraq of the position and plans of U.S. troops.
+Four days later, Fox News Channel correspondent Geraldo Rivera similarly broadcast details from Iraq of the position and plans of U.S. troops.
 "Let me draw a few lines here for you," he said, making on-camera marks in the sand.
 "First, I want to make some emphasis here that these hash marks here, this is us.
 We own that territory.
 It's 40%, maybe even a little more than that."
 At another point, complained a CENTCOM spokesman, Rivera "actually revealed the time of an attack prior to its occurrence."
 Although Rivera—like Philip Smucker—was not officially embedded, he was swiftly escorted back to Kuwait.
 A week later, Rivera apologized.
 "I'm sorry that it happened," he said on Fox News Channel, "and I assure you that it was inadvertent.
 Nobody was hurt by what I said.
 No mission was compromised."
 However, a network review, he admitted, "showed that I did indeed break one of the rules related to embedment."

 In December 2005 the U.S. Coalition Forces Land Component Command in Kuwait pulled the credentials of two embedded journalists on a two-week assignment for the Virginian-Pilot newspaper in Norfolk, Virginia, claiming they violated a prohibition against photographing damaged vehicles.